dimatkachuk2607g/portfolio/projects/automation_selenium/README.md

 pip install -r automation_selenium/requirements.txt
 ```
 **Note:** By default the project runs with headless mode enabled so you can't see the
-execution progress, headless mode can be disabled in the conftest file at the driver fixture
+execution progress, headless mode can be disabled in the conftest file at the driver fixture,
+The tests run very quickly so If you want to watch the actions more slowly,
+you can temporarily import time and add time.sleep() calls in the test code

 Next since the project follows the POM model the automation and tests run side by side
 meaning the tests will activate the actual automation,